Stellacore/peridetic/README.md

 #### CMake Build <a id=CMake-Build></a>

-For a more formal development process, clone this project then build and use in one of two ways:
+In general, for a formal development process, clone this project then build and use in one of two ways:

 * Library build: Since this is a header only implementation the 'build' process is not necessary in order to use the